Wall Street slips as optimism over Russia-Ukraine peace talks ebbs

 By Bansari Mayur Kamdar and Amruta Khandekar

-March 30 (Reuters) - U.S. stocks fell on Wednesday led by megacap stocks, as optimism around the Ukraine-Russia peace talks faded and concerns grew over the prospect of rapid rise in interest rates hurting economic growth.
+March 30 (Reuters) - U.S. stocks fell on Wednesday, as optimism around Ukraine-Russia peace talks waned and concerns grew over the prospect of a rapid rise in interest rates hurting economic growth.

 The Kremlin said there was no sign of a breakthrough yet even though it welcomed Kyiv's move to set out its demands in written form.

-Markets had rallied in the previous session after Russia pledged to cut down military operations around Kyiv and in northern Ukraine.
-Contrary to the promise, Russian forces on Wednesday bombarded the outskirts of Kyiv.
+Markets had rallied in the previous session after Russia pledged to scale down military operations around Kyiv and in northern Ukraine, while on Wednesday, Russian forces bombarded the outskirts of Kyiv.

-Worries about the fallout of the nearly five-week long invasion and rising rates have put the Wall Street indexes on course for their worst quarter since the selloff during the peak of the pandemic in 2020.
+Worries about the fallout of the nearly five-week long invasion and rising rates have put Wall Street indexes on course for their worst quarter since the sell-off during the peak of the pandemic in 2020.

 Still, the indexes are set to end March higher, with the S&P 500 erasing more than half of its quarterly losses in the last few days, powered by upbeat economic data and gains in megacap stocks.

-Apple AAPL.O, which has gained for 11 straight sessions, inched 0.2% lower.
-Other heavyweights Meta Platforms Inc FB.O, Amazon.com Inc AMZN.O, and Microsoft Corp MSFT.O slipped between 0.8% and 1.1%.

-Investors have begun to doubt the sustainability of a rebound in equities against the backdrop of a hawkish Federal Reserve, warnings of recession from the bond market and geopolitical uncertainty.

-Oil major Exxon Mobil Corp XOM.N recovered about 1.3% as crude prices cut back some of this week's heavy losses.
-The S&P 500 energy .SPNY rose 0.8% and was set to post its best quarter in over three decades.
+Eight of the 11 major S&P sectors declined.
+The S&P 500 energy sector .SPNY rose 1.1%, set to post its best quarter ever, according to Refinitiv data, as crude prices cut back some of this week's heavy losses.
 O/R

-Micron Technology MU.O rose 4.2% after the chipmaker forecast third-quarter revenue above Wall Street estimates.
+The utilities sector .SPLRCU rose 0.3%, hitting a record high as investors favored defensive stocks.

+Investors have raised doubts about the strength of a recent market rebound against the backdrop of a hawkish Federal Reserve, warnings of recession from the bond market and geopolitical uncertainty.

-Lululemon Athletica Inc LULU.O jumped 7.4% after forecasting full-year profit and revenue above estimates as demand for athletic wear remains strong even as people return to offices.
+Lululemon Athletica Inc LULU.O jumped 10.8% after forecasting full-year profit and revenue above estimates, as demand for athletic wear remains strong.

 Meanwhile, U.S. private employers maintained a strong pace of hiring in March, data showed, in a boost to the labor market.
 The numbers come ahead of the more comprehensive nonfarm payrolls report on Friday.

-Declining issues outnumbered advancers for a 1.02-to-1 ratio on the NYSE and a 1.22-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.01-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.15-to-1 ratio on the Nasdaq.

-The S&P index recorded 35 new 52-week highs and no new lows, while the Nasdaq recorded 32 new highs and 17 new lows.
+The S&P index recorded 43 new 52-week highs and no new low, while the Nasdaq recorded 45 new highs and 24 new lows.

-(Reporting by Bansari Mayur Kamdar and Amruta Khandekar in Bengaluru; Editing by Sriraj Kalluvila and Arun Koyyur)
+(Reporting by Bansari Mayur Kamdar and Amruta Khandekar in Bengaluru; Editing by Arun Koyyur and Shounak Dasgupta)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.